 ETL/Data Discovery Suites: Power BI has a robust set of tools for ETL and data discovery as compared to Tableau.
 Data preparation is 90% of any reporting requirements.
 Reporting DataMart’s can be directly built into Power BI without having to go to third parties.

 Custom Visualization: Data visualization is the key to providing actionable insights.
 Power BI lets you create your own custom visualization allowing you to explore and display your data in more captivating ways.
-Apart from creating custom visualizations, you can also download visuals created by the community and Microsoft.
+Apart from creating custom visualizations, you can also download visuals created by the community and Microsoft Business Intelligence.
 These visuals can be downloaded and used in your reports.

 Tableau’s in-built visuals may be the best in their class.
 But being a market leader Tableau itself does not allow you the flexibility to create your own custom visualizations.

 MSFT Integration: Power BI is tightly integrated with the O365/Azure offerings making it beneficial for shops that run on O365 or Azure.
 This proves to be a huge advantage for analytics shops that are excel driven, but then again it needs data from the same source as Power BI based reporting.

 Q&A Capability: Power BI is the only product that offers Natural Language Query capabilities.
 This Natural Language Query is surprisingly robust.
 You simply have to type a question and Power BI will select an appropriate visualization for you to explore.
 What’s even more interesting is that the visualization chosen may or may not be created by the dashboard’s author.
 This is a game-changing feature that can make data accessibility ubiquitous.

 Visualization: Power BI offers a robust library of visualization types and its open framework allows users to add more visualizations to their collections via office store.
 Advanced users can also implement d3.js and R visuals.
 Since it was developed based on Excel, it shares many of the same controls.